 - sudden change in your ability to empty or control your bladder or bowel

-- a lack of feeling in your groin area
+- a lack of sensation anywhere in your body

 - sudden onset of pins and needles or numbness in either hands or feet